vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 [Word2vec Continuous Bag-of-Words](https://arxiv.org/pdf/1301.3781.pdf) predicts word in the middle of the surrounding 10-word context with sum of the context vectors.
+Note that a sentence in 1950 has average 15 words.
 Word2vec CBOW model is very similar to a special single layer transformer.
 If masked word embedding is denoted \\( v_{\mathrm{mask}} \\) and it has approximately the same cosine similarity to all word vectors.
 And if \\( W_K = W_Q = W_V = 1 \\).

-If we use [fourier positional encodings](#fourier-positional-encodings-in-bert) \\( P \\).
+If we use [fourier positional encodings](#fourier-positional-encodings-in-bert), remove the feed forward layer and layer normalization.
-Since the positional encodings would select mostly the nearby words, then the Transformer output for a masked word is close to summation of the surrounding word vectors like in CBOW Word2vec.
+And since the positional encodings would select mostly the nearby words, then the Transformer output for a masked word is close to summation of the surrounding word vectors like in CBOW Word2vec.
-The result would however be still more expressive, as it would contain [relative and absolute positional terms](https://www.reddit.com/r/MachineLearning/comments/cttefo/d_positional_encoding_in_transformer/exs7d08/), which are not present in Word2vec.
+The calculation result would still be more expressive, as it would contain [relative and absolute positional terms](https://www.reddit.com/r/MachineLearning/comments/cttefo/d_positional_encoding_in_transformer/exs7d08/), which are not present in Word2vec.

-If we would instead not use positional encodings, and use sliding context size matching Word2vec's, then the results would be even closer to the Word2vec.
+If we would additionally not use positional encodings, and use sliding context window of size matching Word2vec's context size, then the results would be even closer to the Word2vec.

 ## Transformer vs FastText